Job Opportunities | Open Applications

 - AYPF seeks undergraduate and graduate student interns with an interest in and commitment to improving the lives of youth.

-- An understanding of the nonprofit sector and a commitment to the mission and goals of AYPF
+- An understanding of education policy and a commitment to the mission and goals of AYPF.

 - Ability to work at least 15-20 hours per week.

-Here is what some of them have had to say about their experience at AYPF
+Here is what some of our past interns have to say about their experience at AYPF:

 “The staff at AYPF is so warm and welcoming; they really make you feel like part of the team as well as open doors to experiences in the policy world.
 I would definitely recommend!“